DAlaniaInocencio/DAlaniaInocencio/README.md

 ### <div align="center">I'm Darvin Alania 👨‍💻 🚀</div>

 I'm an Industrial Engineer and Full Stack Developer with knowledge in programming language and encourage for learning new things and collaborate in groups.
 I'm a self-learning developer and hope to contribute to open source related to the Internet of Things in the future.
+You can write to me at darvin.alania@gmail.com

 - 🌱 I’m currently doing a group project